READING TO YOUR BABY

 At this age, your child needs to hear language and experience its rhythm, rhyme, vocabulary and syntax.
 Slow down and enunciate each word clearly.
 Don’t rush; it’s okay to linger on a page if the baby is interested.

 Your child is also absorbing the social context of your interaction—cheerfulness and pleasure.
 Positive emotions and experiences are important.
-Read with your baby in short segments, perhaps just a few minutes or pages at a time.
+Consider reading to your baby in short segments, perhaps just a few minutes or pages at a time.
 When the baby turns away or gets fussy, that may be your cue to change activities and read again later.

 Other things you can do: